macports/macports-legacy-support/README.md

 So using these headers instead of the originals should be transparent.

 Missing functions are compiled into a library that must also be linked into any builds using the wrapped headers.
-This is handled in macPorts via the legacysupport PortGroup.
+This is handled in [MacPorts](https://github.com/macports) via the legacysupport PortGroup.

 Wrapped headers area